avengerpenguin/avengerpenguin.com/content/Stoicism/impermanence.md

 necessarily.
 This is where we need to dig one level deeper into Marcus Aurelius's and Shelley's words above.

-## Legacy
+### Legacy

 Marcus Aurelius was right to write meditations over the forgotten emperors before him and he was right to keep humble over his own anger and passion in light of that.
 He was right because he was unable to foresee the irony his words would acquire: he himself was not forgotten.
-We are ready his words some two millenia later and gaining wisdom and value from them.
+We are reading his words some two millenia later and gaining wisdom and value from them.

 In a sentence, we have not forgotten his words reminding us not to